Keisei-Sai/manifold-optimization/README.md

 Implementation and empirical comparison of gradient-based optimization under geometric constraints using manifold-aware updates.

+## Project Goal

+This project demonstrates how geometric constraints change the behavior of optimization algorithms.
+By comparing unconstrained gradient descent with sphere-constrained optimization, the implementation visualizes how geometry affects convergence dynamics.

 ## Overview

 This project investigates how geometric constraints influence optimization behavior by comparing optimization methods in both Euclidean space and manifold settings.